-Code Enforcement Unit Maps | Graffiti Consent Form | Housing Report by Council District | Housing Report by NIA | Important Phone Numbers | Nuisance Report by Council District | Nuisance Report by NIA | Weed Report by Council District | Weed Report by NIA
+Property Maintenance Code Unit Maps | Graffiti Consent Form | Housing Report by Council District | Housing Report by NIA | Important Phone Numbers | Nuisance Report by Council District | Nuisance Report by NIA | Weed Report by Council District | Weed Report by NIA

-Code Enforcement Unit (CEU) is a unit of the Topeka Police Department and is located at 620 SE Madison, 3rd floor.
-CEU regulates and enforces City ordinances concerning housing, unsafe structures, inoperable vehicles, weeds and graffiti on private property under Title 8, Division 3 of the City of Topeka Municipal Code Oridinance which pertains to "Property Maintenance".
+Property Maintenance Code Unit (PMC) is located at 620 SE Madison, 3rd floor.
+PMC regulates and enforces the 2012 International Property Maintenance Code (IPMC) as adopted by the City of Topeka concerning housing, unsafe structures, sanitation, inoperable/unlicensed vehicles, weeds and graffiti on private property.
 Property owners are ultimately responsible for the care and maintenance of their properties, regardless of whether they are the actual occupant(s) or the property houses tenants.
-Property owners may contact CEU with specific questions.
+Property owners may contact PMC with specific questions.

 - Graffiti - 24 hours with a signed consent

-- Inoperable vehicles - 45-60 days
+- Inoperable vehicles - 30-45 days

 - Nuisance - 30-45 days

-- Housing - 6-12 months
+- Housing - 4-6 months

-- Unsafe structures -12 months
+- Unsafe structures – 6-12 months

 Unsafe Structures Code

-CEU performs graffiti abatement through coverage or removal.
+PMC performs graffiti abatement through coverage or removal.
 This service is provided free to property owners who sign a consent form, which is available online and may be faxed or mailed to the office or one can also be obtained in person at 620 SE Madison, 3rd floor.
 Graffiti is a misdemeanor if it is not removed.